craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Non-Nation Entities/Blood Clans/Blood-Hobgoblin Clan Territories.md

 #### [[Garqwak Clan]]

 #### [[Hurraquk Clan]]
+One half of the [[Wakquk Twins]] now heads the Hurraquk as their matriarch.

 #### [[Emorin Clan]]
-A capitalist bureaucracy of permanent commnuinties that feed large merchant bands.
+A bureaucracy based community of permanent communities that feed large merchant bands.
 #### [[Scrivin Clan]]
+A elder-patriarchy of fierce militants.
+Many bands of the [[Scrivin Clan]]s make Soul-contracts for magical powers with powerful entities.
 #### [[Bulgpim Clan]]
+A caste clan of permanent farming communities.
 #### [[Wheernat Clan]]
+A socialist clan of pseudo-nomadic hunter-gatherers.

 ## Culture
 #### Heritage